310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/kokoro_de_pittari_ai_ni_naru.md

     <td><br></td>
   </tr>
   <tr>
-    <td class="name"></td>
     <td>
       Whenever you remember me
       <br>
-      I’d be happy to know if the me in your mind/me you recall is energetic
+      I’d be happy to know if the me in your mind is energetic
       <br>
       Because even that slightly forced positivity
       <br>